Cryru/Emotion/README.md

 - At least .Net Framework 4.6.2 or the equivalent Mono runtime.
 - OpenGL Support
-  - OpenGL ES 3
-  - 3.3 Core on MacOS, Windows and Linux (This means it won't run on Linux VMs)
+  - At least 3.0 on Windows and Linux, but it has shown to work on older versions.
+  - 3.3 Core on MacOS
 - GLSL Support Options
   - 300 es support on Windows or Linux
   - 300 support on MacOS
-- Dynamically Uniform Expression Support Options
-  - The "GL_ARB_gpu_shader5" extension
-  - GLSL 400 on Windows or Linux

 ## Features So Far